andreamussap/data_analysis/python_BIDA/README.md

 ### Jupyter notebook

 This was the first time I've used Jupyter notebook, and I've found it quite straightforward.
-Specially when you know Markdown already, you can write markup tags along with your `code` to describe your work more beautifully.
+Specially when you know Markdown already you can write markup tags along with your `code` to describe your work more beautifully.

 ## Dataset